yoursunny/NDNts/packages/repo-external/README.md

 This package is part of [NDNts](https://yoursunny.com/p/NDNts/), Named Data Networking libraries for the modern web.

-This package allows inserting and deleting Data in [ndn-python-repo](https://github.com/JonnyKong/ndn-python-repo).
+This package allows inserting and deleting Data in [ndn-python-repo](https://github.com/JonnyKong/ndn-python-repo), version 0.2a5.
 `PyRepoClient` type is a client for [ndn-python-repo protocol](https://ndn-python-repo.readthedocs.io/en/latest/src/specification/specification.html).
-Currently, it does not implement "check" commands due to [ndn-python-repo issue 39](https://github.com/JonnyKong/ndn-python-repo/issues/39).
-Consequently, a success only indicates the repo has acknowledged the request, but does not wait until the request has been processed.

 `PyRepoStore` type implements a subset of `DataStore` interface defined in `@ndn/repo-api` package.

 ```ts